aryabaisakhiya/Ex--6-AWS-Account-setup-and-S3-creation-/README.md

 ## Result

-Successfully launched, configured, accessed, and terminated an EC2 instance on AWS, demonstrating the core functionalities of Amazon EC2.
+Successfully created, managed, and deleted an S3 bucket on AWS, demonstrating the ability to upload, access, and control objects within Amazon S3.